St Lawrence Nurseries

 (Actually, the birds were eating them as they got ripe.)
 It is highly

-planting or a small berry patch.
+or a small berry patch.
 One-inch nylon mesh works well.
+It should

-of support (we use tall posts with wires strung across the tops) to hold
+sort of support (we use tall posts with wires strung across the tops) to

-up the net.
-Make it tall enough to clear people's heads when they
+hold up the net.
+Make it tall enough to allow for head clearance.

 Table for sources of netting.